 Modernist painters wrestled with the issue of content and the reaction against using recognizable images.
 Rosenberg refers to “pre-formlist abstraction” as that which has an unmistakable subject but “…projects a content that is implicit in but not restricted to the marks on the canvas”.

-This is the era of modernism that I find the most exciting and is the inspiration for my current work.
-This approach to painting involves work that “…comes into being through unanticipated responses to what is taking place on the canvas” as Rosenberg describes the work of Joan Mitchell.
+In this approach, a painting “…comes into being through unanticipated responses to what is taking place on the canvas”, as Rosenberg describes the work of Joan Mitchell.
 Whatever has gone on before provides the clue & the motivation for the next move.